gulshan-mittal/GSoC19-blog/_posts/2019-07-02-Phase-2-progress.md

     ![image](https://github.com/gulshan-mittal/GSoC19-Blog/blob/master/assets/images/update_info1.png?raw=true)

 * Implemented functionality to check the progress of other annotators assigned be a user and also provide a way to check the progress of a user which is included in the experiment.
+Now a user can select the experiment from a drop-down list and can see the progress of that experiment by all the annotators in a bar chart type graph.

     ![image](https://github.com/gulshan-mittal/GSoC19-Blog/blob/master/assets/images/check_progress.png?raw=true)

 * Corrected the Bug of Displaying Names when a user is added as a Owner or as an annotator.
+Earlier Full name is displayed which is a major fault as Full name can be same for two users.

     ![image](https://github.com/gulshan-mittal/GSoC19-Blog/blob/master/assets/images/add_annotator.png?raw=true)